 The first formal trace of venture capital can be traced back to 1964 where Georges Doriot was responsible for establishing the venture capital cum private equity firm American Research and Development Corporation (ARDC) which raised 3.5 million USD, of which 1.8 million USD came from a variety of institutional investors and higher education institutions such as MIT, Penn as well as the Rice Institute.

-What is venture capital and legislature’s impact on it?
 These ventures into new methods of raising capital and finance were encouraged and further systematically structured through the passing of legislature to make the economic environment more conducive and friendly towards small and medium-sized enterprises such as the Small Business Investment Act.

 This was particularly significant given that it is the act that is served to give tax breaks to print investment companies and as a result, professionals managed venture capital firms too emerged through licensing private, small business investment companies to finance and manage their start-ups.

 Thus, driven by technological developments in ICT, Internet and biotechnology, the venture capital industry experienced extraordinary growth over the decades and is now also broadly accepted as an established asset class within many institutional portfolios worldwide.

 Through examining historical trends and data, it becomes clear the significant role that venture capital now plays in emerging new world order and the global financial market.
 What is venture capital and its relation to any funds committed specifically for them?
 Funds committed to venture capital had increased significantly from 2.3 billion USD in 1990 to a record of 104.8 billion USD in 2000 within the United States.

 By the end of the 1980s, venture capital was known to have funded major technology leaders such as Compaq, Intel, McAfee, Hotmail and Skype which then encouraged the growth of and ushered in a massive time of growth for the internet.